technology-toolbox/website/content/blog/jjameson/2007/06/17/issues-deploying-sharepoint-solution-packages.md

 {{< /blockquote >}}

-I found that I had to omit the `url` parameter for this solution  as well.
+I found that I had to omit the {{< kbd "url" >}} parameter for this solution  as well.

-I then decided to try omitting the `url` parameter when deploying  all of the other solutions.
-Without the `url` parameter, I was able  to deploy 7 of our 9 features.
+I then decided to try omitting the {{< kbd "url" >}} parameter when deploying  all of the other solutions.
+Without the {{< kbd "url" >}} parameter, I was able  to deploy 7 of our 9 features.
 The remaining two produced the following error:

 {{< blockquote "font-italic text-danger" >}}